awtsui/crypto-portfolio-tracker/README.md

 # Crypto Portfolio Tracker

-This project requires Node.js v20 or higher
+This project requires Node.js v20, or higher, and uses MongoDB Cloud to cache API requests.
+Setup (free)Alchemy api key and mongodb cloud.
+OR reach out to me.
+I can provide my key and database url.

 ## Getting Started